ResidenciaTICBrisa/03_Robotica/ros2/general-instructions.md

-# Installation instructions for ROS
+# Manually compiling and installing ROS2

-How to install ROS from its source code
+How to manually compile and install ROS2 from its source code.
+We recommend adapting the compilation scripts instead of doing everything manually.

 ## Regular installation instructions

-As stated in the ROS Humble source installation documentation.
+As stated in the ROS2 Humble
+[source installation documentation](https://docs.ros.org/en/humble/Installation/Alternatives/Ubuntu-Development-Setup.html).
+This approach compiles software that already exists on
+Debian repositories or that is not relevant to the system.

+Due to ROS insisting on using packages from their repositories, even when Debian or Ubuntu builds the same package from the same source, this approach requires uninstalling the native version to allow `rosdep` to install some renamed dependencies.

 ### Generating the chroot